Study: Supplements Put Chemotherapy Patients at Risk for Serious Medication Interaction

 February 23, 2021

 Although quite common, cancer patients’ use of herbs and supplements during and after chemotherapy places them at risk for serious potential medication interactions.
-That’s the conclusion of a new study from Richard T. Lee, MD, Medical Director of the Supportive and Integrative Oncology Program at UH Seidman Cancer Center.
+That’s the conclusion of a new study from Richard T. Lee, MD.
 Yet this risk appears to be largely unknown to patients.

 “Surprisingly, most patients we interviewed were not worried about potential medication interactions when they were asked about the herbs and supplements that they were taking,” Dr. Lee says.
 “Yet, more than 88 percent of the patients taking herbs and supplements were at risk for a major potential medication interactions, and nearly one-third of all herb and supplement interactions were rated as major interactions.

 "The use of herbs and supplements remains prevalent among patients with cancer and may place them at risk for potential medication interactions both during chemotherapy and after the completion of treatment.”